raylutz/audit-engine-docsite/docs/about/privacy.md

 ## Introduction

-This Privacy Policy describes the privacy practices for the websites and mobile applications operated by CitizensOveright, Inc. and its affiliates **(“CitizensOversight” “we”, “our” “us”)**, and applies solely to the Personal Information (as defined below in Section 1) that we collect and use relating to consumers and users residing outside of the State of California. **This Privacy Policy does not apply to California residents.
-If you are a California resident, please [click here](https://cm.azcentral.com/privacy-policy/) for Your California Privacy Rights/Privacy Policy.**
+This Privacy Policy describes the privacy practices for the websites and mobile applications operated by CitizensOveright, Inc. and its affiliates **(“CitizensOversight” “we”, “our” “us”)**, and applies solely to the Personal Information (as defined below in Section 1) that we collect and use relating to consumers and users residing outside of the State of California.

-This Privacy Policy is applicable to the publications, businesses, websites and mobile applications operated by Gannett/USA TODAY Network, including the Media Property or application from which you accessed this Privacy Policy (our websites and mobile applications are collectively referred to as "**Media Properties"**.
+This Privacy Policy is applicable to the publications, businesses, websites and mobile applications collectively referred to as "**Media Properties"**.
 It also applies to the related online services that we provide through our Media Properties the **"Services"**.

-**To the extent permitted by applicable law, by using the Media Properties and/or the Services and providing us with Personal Information (defined below), you agree to the practices described in this Privacy Policy and the [Cookie Policy](#cookie-policy) referenced below and to the updates to these policies posted here from time to time.
+**To the extent permitted by applicable law, by using the Media Properties and/or the Services and providing us with Personal Information (defined below), you agree to the practices described in this Privacy Policy and the [Cookie Policy](cookie-policy.md) referenced below and to the updates to these policies posted here from time to time.
 If you are based in the European Economic Area (“EEA”) or the United Kingdom (“UK”), this Privacy Policy serves as notice of how we process your Personal Data (defined below) for which we are a controller.
 If we require your consent, we will request it formally, in adherence to applicable data protection laws.**

 **To make sure you stay informed of all changes, you should check these policies periodically.
 Updates will be referenced by the "Last Updated" date shown above.**